-The LUFKIN Reverse Mark pumping unit must rotate clockwise only.
+The LUFKIN Mark II pumping unit must rotate counterclockwise only.
 This is determined by looking at the unit from the side with the horsehead located to your right.
+Arrows are cast on the cranks indicating the correct direction of rotation.